Our Vision:

 Medici Road’s Solution

-Medici Road provides long-term solutions that connect the four main sectors where racism stands in the way of thriving communities: Education, Housing, Public Health, and Racial Equity.
+Medici Road provides long-term solutions that connect the four main sectors where a lack of opportunity stands in the way of thriving communities: Education, Housing, Public Health, and Organization System Change.

 Our distinct, intentional approach leverages community co-creation, data analysis, and human-centered design to create tangible solutions.